Regulations governing the forex broker license in Seychelles

 Time Frame: 3-6 weeks

 During this stage, the applicant prepares all necessary documentation, including the business plan, corporate documents, financial statements, compliance policies, and other required forms.
-This period also involves structuring the company according to Seychelles regulations, such as establishing a local office or appointing a registered agent if necessary.
+This period also involves structuring the company according to the regulations that govern forex company setup in Seychelles, such as establishing a local office or appointing a registered agent, if necessary.

 2. Application Submission